NinerXrayBravoTwoTwo/FactbookIntelligence/README.md

 ## June 16, 2019

 Add my statistic class to project.
 Compute liner regressions on several different numbers relative to GDP.
-Yes energy use is clearly related to GDP with a high correlation.
+Yes, energy use is clearly related to GDP with a high correlation.

 ```
 ElecC: N: 14 Mean: 48.68 Slp: 98.86  Cor: 0.9842 Qx: 18.567 Qy: 1865.048